fhoedemakers/pico-infonesPlus/README.md

 Flash the Pico with **piconesPlusAdaFruitDVISD.uf2** from the [releases page](https://github.com/fhoedemakers/pico-infonesPlus/releases/latest).

-### Image: One player setup only
+### Image: one or two player setup with usb controller and NES controller port

-NES, SNES and USB controller are alle player 1
+For single player games, connect either an USB controller **or** a NES controller.
+Not both!

+For two player games: Connect a USB controller for player 1 and a NES controller for player 2.

 ![Image](assets/picones.jpg)

-### Image: Two player setup using NES controllers
+### Image: Two player setup using two NES controllers or a USB controller and a NES controller

+Choose either of the following:

+- Connect two NES controllers
-(You can also connect an USB controller and a NES controller to port 2)
+- Connect a USB controller for player 1 and a NES controller for player 2.
+You can use either NES controller ports.

 clock, data and latch soldered directly on the Pico.
 Ground and vcc soldered on the pcb.

 ![Todo](assets/2plpcb.png)

-### 3D printed case (One player only)
+### 3D printed case

 [DynaMight1124](https://github.com/DynaMight1124) designed a NES-like case you can 3d-print as enclosure for this pcb.
 This enclosure is suitable for one NES controller port.
 [Click here for the design](https://www.thingiverse.com/thing:6689537).
 Please contact the creator on his thingiverse page if you have any questions about this case.

+For two player games: Connect a USB controller for player 1 and a NES controller for player2.

 ![image](assets/3d1.jpg)